 The coronary sinus, if dilated, is seen on transthoracic echocardiography in parasternal long-axis view and apical 4-chamber view.
 It is even more reliably visualized on transesophageal echocardiography in a modified mid-esophageal 4-chamber view and the bi-caval view.

 On the other hand, asymptomatic chronic coronary sinus thrombosis in patients is detected incidentally on a CT scan or angiography or routine echocardiography done for other purposes.
 In acute severe cases where sudden cardiac death results it is found on autopsy if one is done promptly.
 In the majority of deaths due to acute coronary sinus thrombosis, the antemortem diagnosis was not made due to lack of clinical suspicion, until autopsy findings of thrombosed coronary sinus were discovered.

 Unfortunately, management of coronary sinus thrombosis is also poorly described.
 The role of aspirin is doubtful.
-Coronary sinus thrombectomy in acutely ill patients followed by anticoagulation with heparin bridge to Coumadin therapy has been utilized in both stable and unstable patients.
-Anticoagulation alone with low-molecular-weight heparin as a bridge to Coumadin or novel oral anticoagulant therapy has also been employed in clinically stable patients.
+Coronary sinus thrombectomy in acutely ill patients followed by anticoagulation with heparin bridge to warfarin therapy has been utilized in both stable and unstable patients.
+Anticoagulation alone with low-molecular-weight heparin as a bridge to warfarin or novel oral anticoagulant therapy has also been employed in clinically stable patients.

 Although healthcare professionals use the above treatment modalities with reasonable benefit, there is not enough literature to elucidate any mortality or morbidity benefit with such treatments.
 Clear, concise guidelines to facilitate management in the long run and the role of anticoagulation therapy especially novel oral anticoagulants require further clinical studies.